PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 You can specify an S3 bucket, Azure storage blob, or GCP GCS bucket address directly in the `push` and `pull` steps of your `prefet.yaml` to send your flow code to a cloud-provider storage location.

-If you use this option with a private storage bucket, you will need to provide credentials for a cloud account role with suffiicient permissions via a block or other method.
+If you use this option with a private storage bucket, you will need to provide credentials for a cloud account role with sufficient permissions via a block or other method.
 Also ensure that your Prefect worker has the correct credentials to access the cloud-provider storage location.

 ## Other code storage options
 In versions of Prefect 2 before the`prefect deploy` experience, storage blocks were the recommended way to store flow code.
 Storage blocks are still supported, but are usually only necessary if you need to authenticate to a private repository.
-As you saw above, the credential blocks for git-based storage can be created automatically through the interactive deployment creation prompts.
+As shown above TK link, the credential blocks for git-based storage can be created automatically through the interactive deployment creation prompts.